 What You Can Bet On In Tennessee:

-- Details of sports betting in Tennessee are still in the works; all betting lines, odds, and props for all games, teams, and players across all college and professional sports are allowed at offshore sites.
+- Domestic TN betting allows for most major college and professional sports, including the NFL, NCAA sports, NBA, MLB, Boxing, Golf, NHL, MMA/UFC, and much more.
+Domestic sportsbook apps in TN do not offer live betting at this time.
+All betting lines, odds, and props for all games, teams, and players across all college and professional sports are allowed at offshore sites.

 What You Can't Bet On In Tennessee:

-- US Politics, Amature Sports, high school sports
+- US Politics, amateur sports, high school sports

 Where Can I Bet On Sports In Tennessee?